18 Jan Windows 10 migration is the catalyst for change that IT leaders have been waiting for

 Windows 10 migration will be seen by some as a burden.
 But if done properly it can be a great opportunity to put digital transformation at the top of the agenda.

 When Windows 10 first launched, many businesses held off on migrating right away.
 At the time, there was no imperative to do so.
-Extended support for Windows 7 is ending on 14 January 2020, so sticking with the older operating system is no longer an option.
+The support for Windows 7 is ended on 14 January 2020, so sticking with the older operating system is no longer an option.

 Why?
 For three reasons: